aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

   Short Track has been especially useful as we struggle to retain and recruit officials.
 Usually anyone that is willing and able to participate wants to play and is needed for the roster!
 We haven't ever had full rosters, so we usually play with the minimum number of players for any given format.
 But the reduced number of officials in Short Track has allowed our very small membership to continue playing bouts.

-The ability to hold regular home-teams game is important for all the leagues in South Africa, as the cost of even travelling to play each other is high, in terms of money and time.
+The ability to hold regular home team games is important for all the leagues in South Africa, as the cost of even travelling to play each other is high, in terms of money and time.
 (And, whilst P-Town and Golden City are "only" an hour apart, the former is too small to play a full-size game at present.)
 [This is somewhat similar to the situation for some leagues in Australia, and even parts of the USA, where travel times can also be large, and "true" league structures are still relevant.].

 .. figure:: /images/2019/06/NDF2018-allthreeteams-DougCarlson-Mira9.jpg
   :alt: Skaters from Durban, Golden City and Pretoria on track in one of the Black v White bouts at the 2018 National Derby Fest.